 The BRCA1 gene mutation is associated with a form of inheritable breast cancer.
 The form of this mutation is associated with the familial factors behind breast and ovarian cancer.
 The BRCA1 genes are not located on the sex chromosomes, and because of this, mutations can be inherited from both the mother, and/or father’s side of the family.

 While hereditary breast cancer triggered by a mutant gene is rare, estimates of hereditary breast cancer ranges between 5 and 27 percent.
 Children of parents who carry the BRCA1 mutation have a 50 percent chance of inheriting the mutated gene.
 While inheriting the mutation form of BRCA1 does not guarantee the carrier will develop breast or ovarian cancer, it does increase their risk.

 Do males and females carry the BRCA1 gene?

 Children who are male and female can inherit the BRCA1 gene mutation.
 If a male inherits the BRCA1 mutation, not only does his risk of falling ill of cancer increase whether it be male breast cancer, prostate cancer, stomach cancer, laryngeal, and melanoma cancer, he can also pass this gene mutation onto his own children repeating the deadly cycle.
-This could skip many generations, and pop up out of nowhere.
+This could skip many generations, and pop up several offspring down the line.
 With advancements in testing, we are now able to understand why families can go for a long period of time without cancer.